andosteinmetz/andosteinmetz.github.io/README.md

 - github pages for hosting
 - Jekyll for blogging
 - Angular for my Spirotator/Gallleryy

-My aims for the site are for it to be:
-- easy and fun to maintain and update. i'd like not to have to make many decisions when i want to add something.
-- fun to visit
-- easy to navigate
-- flexible, so i can play around with it as suits my fancy
-- relatively simple

 In the meantime, check out my [grid generator](http://andosteinmetz.github.io/sass_grundrisse).